 The key point to be noted is that regardless of the number of hours, it’s the quality of your preparation that will make all the difference.
 If VARC is a weakness, you need to spend more time reading and honing your skills to nail the exam.
 If Quantitative Aptitude is giving you a tough time, you need to ensure that your timetable has more room for it.
 Whether or not you are a working professional, your background (engineering/non-engineering), your percentile in the previously attempted exam (if this is your second attempt) are some of the factors that determine the number of hours.
 And whatever the number is, ensure that the quality is exemplary.

 It is no brainer that cultivating the habit of reading is crucial while preparing for CAT.
 However, don’t confine it to your favorite authors and genres.
 Try to cover at least three articles every day, each belonging to a different category.
 From Psychology to contemporary issues, read everything while leaving no room for biases.

 Playing Sudoku can lay a strong foundation for boosting your logical thinking, which can help a lot in your DILR preparation.

 Weekends are for fun..and mock tests!
 It is important to not just test your knowledge every week by appearing for a couple of mock tests but also to analyze your performance.
-After giving the tests, take the time to understand where you are lacking and how you should approach your preparation.

 If you are looking for a platform that provides the required CAT study content, along with practice questions and accurate analysis, PrepLadder is the solution you are looking for!